petaverse-cloud/pv-docs-site/docs/devices/3-light-sound/sound-alerts.md

 **Sound Alerts:**

 Petority devices trigger an **[Automatic Recall](/docs/petority/devices/light-sound)** function.
-This function is pre-configured to guide the pet back within the safety confines of the designated area.

-When a pet ventures outside the predefined safe zone, Petority devices emit a distinct sound alert pattern to signal the occurrence.
+This function is pre-configured to guide the pet back within the safety confines of the designated area.When a pet ventures outside the predefined safe zone, Petority devices emit a distinct sound alert pattern to signal the occurrence.

 ![fence](/img/get-to-know/Instant-Fence-Alerts.jpg)